 - First, remove the drain fitting from the bottom of the tub.
 This may require a tub drain wrench.
 The drain fitting should just unscrew.

-- Then, unscrew the overflow plate.
+- Unscrew the overflow plate.
 There might be one or two screws to remove here.

 - From either behind or under the tub, the rest of the tub waste-and-overflow can be unscrewed or cut out, depending on which type you have.
 Think this through before making any cuts.
 Careful cutting will make it easier to install the new waste-and-overflow tube.